-Think Cinco de Mayo is like any other holiday?
+Think Cinco de Mayo in Los Angeles is like any other holiday?
 Think again—in this town, the fifth of May is a citywide celebration.
 From East LA to Santa Monica, families and singles alike join the all-day fiesta (and yes, we're aware that it's not Mexican Independence Day, and no, we don't usually need an excuse to order margaritas).
 Here's your guide to Cinco de Mayo events, things to do, where to eat and what to drink, and if you just can't handle the crowds at your favorite Mexican restaurants, might we suggest partying at an Irish pub instead?
 It can be just as fun and just as drunken, with fewer sombrero collisions.
 Salud!

-How to celebrate Cinco de Mayo
+How to celebrate Cinco de Mayo in Los Angeles

 The best bars in Los Angeles for tequila and mezcal